jankocivic/simple-enm/README.md

   primary sequance and not have too many missing residues.
   The program can run for more than 10 minutes for proteins with couple of thousand residues.
-2. Outputfiles:
-  The .npy file containing all the eigenvectors can become quite large for big proteins.